 This room features our Souk Collection

-5. Use your cushions to set the style and tone of your room
+5. Use cushion styling to set the tone of your room

 This room features our Woodstock Collection